markpatterson27/docker-MIG-stack/mqtt-influxdb-forwarder/README.md

 Docker container with python script that forwards MQTT messages into an InfluxDB database.

-The forwarder script subsribes to all messages on a given base topic.
+The forwarder script subscribes to all messages on a given base topic.
 The forwarder then filters and processes received messages, before writing data points to an InfluxDB database.

 <br />